daly-h/daly-h.github.io/_posts/2025-10-07-engagement-on-carbon-budgets.md

 - I wrote my Irish Times column for September on the topic of temperature neutrality and GWP/* ([here](https://www.irishtimes.com/environment/climate-crisis/2025/09/04/why-no-additional-warming-is-a-dangerous-climate-loophole/))
 - I also led the energy systems anaysis which underpinned thescenarios used by the CCAC in  budget proposals. ([link to final report](https://www.climatecouncil.ie/media/CBWG%20Report%20TIMES-Ireland%20Model.pdf))

 On October 7th, the Committee [finalised its report](https://data.oireachtas.ie/ie/oireachtas/committee/dail/34/joint_committee_on_climate_environment_and_energy/reports/2025/2025-10-06_report-on-the-proposed-carbon-budgets_en.pdf).
 The report acknowledges the controversy over the CCAC’s reinterpretation of the climate neutrality goal as "no additional warming" and recommends that the proposed budgets be re-evaluated in light of a robust interpretation of climate neutrality, the EU's 2040 target, and crucially, Ireland's obligations under Article 2 of the Paris Agreement, including both the temperature goals and the principle of “common but differentiated responsibilities and respective capacities”.

+This is now with the Minister and government.
+If he accepts the recommendations of the JOC, the process for setting Ireland's third and fourth carbon budgets will be delayed, but it will openly reviewed and hopefully establish a robust process for determining what precisely "climate neutrality" means in Ireland - which is, astonishingly, not defined.